zioken97/SQLprojects/README.md

 # SQLprojects
 my projects with MySQL
 # SQL Sales Analysis Project

-This project is intended to demonstrate my foundational SQL skills by analyzing a fictional sales dataset across regions, products, and customers.
-It covers common business use cases such as but not limited to total revenue analysis, customer value segmentation, and month-over-month growth
 ---
 Project Objectives:

 - Calculate total and average sales performance